unframework/projector/README.md

 It is important to mentally mark application state variables and code as distinct from everything else.
 Rendering stuff on screen usually means a lot of style-dependent code, so keeping it separate from application code means easier editing and maintenance.

 We need to show the counter value on screen, instead of the log.
-We can do that by just replacing the `'Hello, world!'` string with `'Counter:'' + counter` of course.
+We can do that by just replacing the `'Hello, world!'` string with `'Counter:' + counter` of course.
 But when the counter changes, what do we do then?
 We simply render new UI.

 But how do we know when the counter changes?
 The answer to that is laughably simple: when the user clicks anything!
 It makes sense: our program state only changes when something external "nudges it along".
 We will simply listen for all the clicks that ever happen and update the screen.